Last updated on March 27th, 2020

-These buses are ultra-efficient and depart every 10 minutes so you’ll never be waiting long to catch one, plus they operate 24/7 (except for Christmas Day).
+These buses are ultra-efficient and depart every 10 minutes so you’ll never wait long to catch one, plus they operate 24/7 (except for Christmas Day).
 You’ll find them at the airport stance 1 when you arrive and Buchanan Bus Station stance 46 when you depart.
-They’re reasonably priced too at just £16 (as of 2019) for a family ticket.
+They’re reasonably priced too at just £19 (as of 2020) for a family ticket.

 With that in mind if you want to steer clear of the buses you can grab a taxi from dedicated taxi ranks at the airport entrance or take a train into the city centre from Paisley Gilmour Street station which is around a mile from the terminal.

 The other major airport you could use is Glasgow Prestwick (address: Prestwick KA9 2PL) which is quite a bit further out at 32 miles from the city centre but has its own railway station that connects to Glasgow Central Station in 45 minutes.